Dilip Ray: Political career

 He started his political journey in 1985 when he was elected as the chairman of the then Rourkela Notified Council.
-In the same year he was elected as MLA from Rourkela Constituency (1985-90) and was re-elected again in the year 1990.
+In the same year he was elected as MLA from Rourkela Constituency (1985–90) and was re-elected again in the year 1990.
 He served as Minister of Industries in the Janata Dal Government (1990–95) which was headed by Biju Patnaik.

 Ray was nominated to the upper house of Parliament, i.e., Rajya Sabha in 1996 and continued to be the member of the house for two consecutive terms (1996–2002; 2002–2008).
 As a parliamentarian, he held several ministry portfolios and was a member of different parliamentary committees.

 He also played a notable role in the foundation of the Biju Janata Dal.
 Ray considered Biju Patnaik his mentor and his closeness with him can be gauged from the fact that Biju spent the last years of his life with him.
 During his last days, Biju Patnaik had expressed his desire to form a regional party for which he had consultations with several national leaders like Atal Bihari Vajpayee, Lal Krishna Advani, and Pramod Mahajan but could not effectuate it because of his untimely demise.

-After the death of Biju Patnaik, Ray and other Janata Dal leaders founded Biju Janata Dal.
-When the party came into existence, Gyan Patnaik, wife of Biju Patnaik, insisted he take up the leadership of the party, but he declined to do so and requested someone from the family to take up the job.
+After the death of Biju Patnaik, Ray and along with other Janata Dal leaders founded Biju Janata Dal.
+When the party came into existence, Gyan Patnaik, wife of Biju Patnaik, insisted he take up the leadership of the party, but he declined to do so and requested someone from the family to take up the this position.

 He was also a sitting member of Odisha Legislative Assembly representing Rourkela Assembly constituency before he left politics in the year 2018.

 A Special CBI court on 6 October 2020 convicted Dilip Ray, the then Union Minister of State for coal in the government under Atal Bihari Vajpayee in 1999, for his alleged involvement in the coal block allocation scandal.

 Other information

-A passionate traveler, Ray has traveled to over twenty countries across the globe and his other hobbies include interior decoration and gardening.
+Ray has traveled to over twenty countries across the globe and his other hobbies include interior decoration and gardening.
 He has a great cultural affinity.
 Promoting Odia culture and dialect has always been his esteemed priority which is evident from the fact that the 80% of the employees of the group founded by him are from Odisha.

-The maxim of Mayfair Hotels and resorts which is “Stay with Us, Stay with Nature” reflects his commitment towards protecting the environment.